boldten/GraphTrace/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.